View All Docs

 Advanced Settings

-2. Retry step on error.
-Defaults to TRUE.
-LLMs can occasionally return unexpected errors and often times, re-running the step will resolve the issue.
-When checked, this step will automatically attempt to re-run one time when encountering an unexpected error
+The checkbox will be checked by default.
+LLMs can occasionally return unexpected errors and oftentimes, re-running the step will resolve the issue.
+When checked, this step will automatically attempt to re-run one time when encountering an unexpected error.

-3. Auto-update prompt versions.
-Defaults to FALSE.
+The checkbox will be unchecked by default.
 Occasionally Parabola updates step prompts in order to make parsing results more accurate/reliable.
 These updates may change output results, and as a result, auto-updating is turned off by default.
 Enable this setting to always use the most reset prompt versions.

 Usage tips & Other Notes